SHOPMACHER/easy-credit-commercetools-connector/docs/CancelPayment.md

 1. The payment must be an Easy Credit payment.
 2. A transaction of type `Authorization` should exist with a state of either `Pending` or `Initial`.
 3. The transaction should include an `interactionId`, which is the Easy Credit Payment ID.
+4. The status of the Easy Credit transaction should be verified through the Easy Credit API.
+If the transaction status is AUTHORIZED, the cancellation will be blocked, and an error will be returned to indicate that cancellations are not allowed for authorized Easy Credit payments.

 <br />